nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 > be seen using the `viewall` command.
 >
 > Persons can have any number of tags (including 0)
+> Block, street, unit and postal code in address string must be separated by comma.

 Examples:
 * `add John Doe p/98765432 e/johnd@gmail.com a/123, Backer Street, #01-01, 213456`